South Australia's peak environment organisation Conservation SA has established a community environment space in the heart of Adelaide.

 For years you may have walked past the old rundown bus station at 111 Franklin Street: covered with graffiti and surrounded by temporary fencing and weeds.

 In 2014 Conservation SA noticed a sign calling for Expressions of Interest to lease and ‘reactivate’ the site.
 We immediately saw the potential, and were successful in our pitch to lease the site from Adelaide City Council.

 The Joinery is a space for South Australians to come to connect and create a better future together.

 Our community is joined by a love for nature and sustainable living.
 It's here we can show, share and live the positive change we all want.

 Our community is rapidly transforming the site into a lush and productive oasis in the middle of the city.

 The large outdoor space is full of veggie patches, fruit trees, chooks, bees, native plants, sculptures, murals, rain garden, solar panels and bike workshops.
-Inside features the Depot Collective Cafe serving local and seasonal produce, the Adelaide Sustainability Centre, energy demonstration, environmental displays, art and performance, and extensive meeting, exhibition and event spaces to hire.
+Inside features the Adelaide Sustainability Centre, energy demonstration, environmental displays, art and performance, and extensive meeting, exhibition and event spaces to hire.

 As the 'front door' for the environment, The Joinery is home to a fantastic mix of environment, sustainability and community groups.
 Already there is a wonderful sense of shared positive energy.